1878 St. Croix labor riot: Contract Day

-In October 1878, laborers gathered in Frederiksted to demand higher wages and better working conditions.
+In October 1878 during Contract Day, an annual holiday, laborers gathered in Frederiksted to demand higher wages and better working conditions.
 Although it was initially a peaceful gathering, the crowd began to become violent after rumors circulated, including a rumor that a laborer had been hospitalized, but was mistreated and died in police custody.
 The rioters threw stones and the Danish soldiers retaliated with gunfire.
 As violence escalated, the soldiers barricaded themselves inside a fort.
-Unable to scale the gates to access the fort, the rioters turned their focus on the town and began looting the town, using torches to burn many buildings and plantations.
+Unable to scale the gates to access the fort, the rioters turned their focus on the town and began looting it, using torches to burn many buildings and plantations.

 On October 4, British, French, and American warships arrived and offered to help stop the riot.
-However, Governor Garde was confident he and his men had the situation under control, and turned the ships away, though some soldiers borrowed guns from the British ships.
-The next day, the Governor ordered all laborers to return to their plantations or be declared "rebels".
-Laborers were forbidden from leaving their plantations without written permission from the plantation owner.
+But Governor Garde was confident he and his men had the situation under control and turned the ships away, though some soldiers borrowed guns from the British ships.
+The next day, Garde ordered all laborers to return to their plantations or be declared "rebels".
+Laborers were forbidden to leave their plantations without written permission from the plantation owner.
 By mid-October, the riot had died down and peace was returning to the islands.

 Queens of the Fireburn

 Among the prominent leaders of the riot were three women, Mary "Queen Mary" Thomas, "Queen Agnes", and "Queen Mathilda."
-The three women were sentenced to jail, and served their terms in Denmark.
-A folk song from the 1880s, entitled "Queen Mary", was written about Mary's role in the riot.
+The three were sentenced to prison, and served their terms in Denmark.
+A folk song from the 1880s, "Queen Mary", was written about Mary's role in the riot.

 In 2004, historian Wayne James uncovered Danish documents, including photographs of the prison where the women served their sentences, a storybook they wrote, and "a host of other historically significant documents and photos."
-According to him, these documents reveal the existence of a fourth "queen," Susanna Abramsen, who was known as "Bottom Belly."
+According to him, these documents reveal the existence of a fourth "queen", Susanna Abramsen, who was known as "Bottom Belly."

+Mary Thomas is often regarded as the most prominent leader in the rebellion and an icon to this day.
+At the time of Fireburn, Mary was in her forties and had three children.
+Prior to the revolt, Mary had controversial sentences for theft and child mistreatment which historians suggest were used by authorities as a sort of oppression for anyone that opposed their rule.

+While not as famous as Queen Mary, Queen Agnes played a prominent role in rallying the workers, particularly in the southern part of the island.
+The youngest of the queens, Queen Mathilda was only 21 at the time of the rebellion.
+Along with Queen Agnes, she performed rituals and celebrations during the uprising.
+Although not known about until recent research brought her name to light, Queen Susanna was another leading figure in the revolt.
+She was given the nickname "Bottom Belly" which symbolized her strength and resilience.